 The Creative HN-900 are average for home theater use.
 They have no latency since they're wired, but unfortunately, their sound quality may be a deal-breaker.
 They also have a relatively short audio cable, so they won't be the best headphones to comfortably watch movies with from your couch.

 These headphones have a simple, modern design.
 The headband is thin, and the oval ear cups are not too large.
 The coloring is black with dark grey accents around the ear cups.
 They look good, but there's nothing special about their style.

 These headphones are comfortable.
 They're lightweight and don't clamp very tightly on your head.

 These headphones have a simple and clear design.
 There's only one button, so no chance of confusion.
 The in-line remote only has call/music control and no volume control.

-The Creative HN-900 are moderately stable headphones.
-They stay in place during casual listening sessions and have a detachable audio cable that won't yank the headphones of your head if it gets hooked on something.
-Sadly, these are not sports headphones they feel too bulky and sway easily because of the relatively thin headband.
+These headphones are moderately stable.
+They stay in place during casual listening sessions and have a detachable audio cable that won't yank the headphones off your head if it gets hooked on something.
+Sadly, these are not sports headphones, as they feel too bulky and sway easily because of their relatively thin headband.
 They will quickly slip off your ears during high-intensity, physical exercise.

 Most of the isolation is provided passively by the ear cups.
 The ANC (Active Noise Cancelling) only adds 10dB of reduction at around 200Hz and does even less at other frequencies, which is disappointing.